Jay Seidel

 About Jay

-He is a Part 107 certified UAS Pilot and has been flying drones since 2016.
-He is an AUVSI TOP (Level 3) UAV Instructor, a Skydio Certified Instructor, and helped the Fullerton Drone Lab become and ASTM Certified Training Center.
-Jay is a representative of the FAA’s Safety Team where he is the Drone Pro for Orange and Los Angeles counties working from the Long Beach Flight Standards District Office (FSDO).
-He regularly speaks across Southern California communities about drone safety and drone education.
-He is also a certified master thermographer by the Infrared Training Center, and trains students on acquiring and interpreting thermal images and data.
+Jay is a representative of the FAA’s Safety Team, serving as the Drone Pro for Orange and Los Angeles counties, working from the Long Beach Flight Standards District Office (FSDO).
+He regularly speaks to communities across Southern California about drone safety and education.
+He is also a certified master thermographer by the Infrared Training Center and trains students on acquiring and interpreting thermal images and data.